 - Resources for meeting food safety and HACCP planning needs

 - Site plan and list of equipment needed

 - Partner with Indiana University to conduct a meat processing survey.
-The survey will gauge farmers’ sense of processing problems opportunities and in the state.
-Thanks to IU’s number crunching capacity, we will be able to share the results of this survey in an academically rigorous way, and share this data with decision-makers in the state.
+The survey will gauge farmers’ sense of processing problems and opportunities in the state.
+Thanks to IU’s number-crunching capacity, we will be able to share the results of this survey in an academically rigorous way, and share this data with decision-makers in the state.
 The results should help guide future conversations and progress on meat processing in Indiana.

 Conducting the Feasibility Study

 Our group (five farmers and one chef) met monthly to plan out a farmer-to-farmer butcher shop.
 Our feasibility study involved two consultants and significant farmer time researching what our facility might include, price points, food safety regulations, and more.
 The monthly meetings (and a color-coded spreadsheet) have kept us moving forward and accountable to one another.
 At the meetings, we talked through detailed questions about the facility, divvied homework needed for the next steps, looked at any new info from our consultants, and reported in what we had learned or accomplished since the last meeting.
 Along the way, we documented what questions took up significant conversation time, as we would also want other farmers in our shoes to consider these issues as well.
 We included these questions in our outreach materials.